-Whether you are running a small business or a large corporation, late payments can be the last thing you would want to encounter.
+Whether running a small business or a large corporation, late payments can be the last thing you want to encounter.
 This is because it affects your financial management and customer relationships.
 Late payments can be unpredictable.
 You don’t know when the client will respond.
 And when you can’t predict the incoming cash, managing the outgoing one becomes difficult.
 However, by sending a payment reminder, you can always get your payments being made on time.

-Contents of an Effective Payment Reminder Letter/Email
+Contents of an Effective Payment Reminder Letter

 Personal information